David N. Williams.

 Member of the Chartered Institute of Water and Environmental Managers.

-DNW at Die Blauwe Kiosk his favourite Oyster Bar in Ghent, Belgium. only open Sunday at the Flower Market.
+DNW at Die Blauwe Kiosk his favourite Oyster Bar in Ghent, Belgium. only open Saturday and Sunday at the Flower Market.

-David’s long career in water almost never happened, as at the age of 2 he was forgotten and left in a bath at nursery, causing acute pneumonia.
-Sent from Hospital to die at home, he was nursed back to health by his family.
+My long career in water almost never happened, as at the age of 2 he was forgotten and left in a bath at nursery, causing acute pneumonia.
+Sent from Hospital to die at home, I was nursed back to health by his family.
 One would have thought this experience would have instilled a life long aversion to water.
-However with a lake and river a few hundred yards from home, most of his younger time was spent paddling, fishing and falling in either.
-Although not able to swim, he jumped in the river to save a boy from drowning, and was thanked by the boys mother some 10 years later!!
+However with a lake and river a few hundred yards from home, most of my younger time was spent paddling, fishing and falling in either.
+Although not able to swim, I jumped in the river to save a boy from drowning, and was thanked by the boys mother some 10 years later!!

 The White Coat Days

-David’s career in water supply started as a Laboratory Assistant,on the 3rd March 1958 at the Langford Laboratory of the Southend Waterworks Co.
-He worked predominantly at Langford apart from 8 years at Hanningfield Laboratory, and short spells at Sandford Mill Laboratory.
+My career in water supply started as a Laboratory Assistant, on the 3rd March 1958, aged 16, at the Langford Laboratory of the Southend Waterworks Co.
+I worked predominantly at Langford apart from 8 years at Hanningfield Laboratory, and short spells at Sandford Mill Laboratory.
 A short period prior to becoming Manager at Langford, was spent as Company Emergency Planning Officer for Essex and Suffolk.
 Also advising and supervising Gibraltar on water quality, and an assessment of treatment requirements in Borneo and Malaysia.
-He had an uncle who worked for Chelmsford Rural District Water Service and a Great Grandfather who worked for 23 years in the early 1900’s installing the water supply to Moscow.
-Since retiring as Manager of the Langford Treatment Works of the Essex and Suffolk Water Company on the 26th April 1996,aged 55, Scientist David Williams has given numerous talks mainly about Water Treatment and Supply.
+I had an uncle who worked for Chelmsford Rural District Water Service and a Great Grandfather who worked for 23 years in the early 1900’s installing the water supply to Moscow.
+Since retiring as Manager of the Langford Treatment Works of the Essex and Suffolk Water Company on the 26th April 1996,aged 55, As a Scientist I have given numerous talks mainly about Water Treatment and Supply.
 Although centred on Essex, they have included details of the Water Supply to Rome between 350 BC to 420 AD , Gibraltar, and the local eel trade at Heybridge Basin which existed for 40 years, from 1928 to 1968.
-During the 1970’s was awarded the accolade of Chartered Water and Environmental Manager, of the Chartered Institute of Water and Environment Managers, for his research on Parthenogenetic Chironomids, in Water Systems.
+During the 1970’s I was awarded the accolade of Chartered Water and Environmental Manager, of the Chartered Institute of Water and Environment Managers, for my research on Parthenogenetic Chironomids, in Water Systems.

 Car similar to my first Morris

 Jack Slack was more relaxed although he did not approve of Bunny wearing trousers, which she always did, hence she was not sent out to visit customers.
-An Armstrong Siddely Sapphire 3.5 litre drop head, followed the Morris bought for £25.
+My second car was an Armstrong Siddely Sapphire 3.5 litre drop head, bought for £25.
 This was an impulse buy, and was expensive to run.
 Having taken a lady friend to a wedding with the hood down, on the way her smart hairdo was ruined.
 I sold the car for £40 and bought a Ford prefect.
 I was first married at Langford Church in 1963, to Diane, and lived initially at Mill Cottage, Langford, adjacent to the Pumping Station.
 My garage was what is now the Langford Parish Hall.
 I was also delegated the position of Secretary to Langford Tennis Club, which played opposite Mill Cottage, despite not having played tennis.
-They also taught me badminton in winter.
+The members, who taught me to play, also taught me badminton in winter.
 Fortunately the members were patient and taught me to an acceptable level.
 Living in Langford, I acquired a canoe and paddled up the Blackwater, and also on Langford Cut which was isolated from the main canal by the Sewage Pipes from Chelmsford crossing it at top water level.
 I was also aware of the annual migration of elvers up the rivers and occasional salmon.
 When the Essex River Authority learned of Salmon in the Blackwater they installed a fish ladder similar to the eel ladder recently installed.
-I remarried in 1982 to Eileen when I had three children from my first marriage, Paul, Simon, and Alison, and a stepson Robert.
-Eileen and I then had Leo and moved to Maldon via Tollesbury and Tiptree, in 1983, where we still live.
+I remarried in 1982 to Eileen, when I had three children from my first marriage, Paul, Simon, and Alison, and a stepson Robert.
+Eileen and I then had Leo and moved to Maldon in 1983 via Tollesbury and Tiptree, where we still live.
 Sadly none of them have followed me into the water industry as a career.

 It was THIS Big